 Note in the above, in order to achieve internal check, the Head of Procurement alone cannot reach such decisions.
-Where the Head of Procurement is making a decision in relation to a Procurement exercise by his or her own Service Director, there must be consultation with the Head of Internal Audit.
+Where the Head of Procurement is making a decision in relation to a Procurement exercise by their own Service Director, there must be consultation with the Head of Internal Audit.